rnakato/SSP/README.md

 The simplest command is:

-    ssp -i ChIP.sam -o ChIP --gt genometable.txt then the files are generated in the directory "sspout (default)".
+    ssp -i ChIP.sam -o ChIP --gt genometable.txt then the output files (prefix: "ChIP") are generated in the directory "sspout (default)".

 If the input format is BAM, and mappable genome table is supplied